Pinarayi Vijayan: During Emergency (1975)

-During the emergency rule, when communists in Kerala were organising the political activities from different hide-outs, many CPI(M) members and leaders including Pinarayi Vijayan was imprisoned for one and a half years.
+During the emergency rule, when communists in Kerala were organising political activities from different hideouts, many CPI(M) members and leaders, including Pinarayi Vijayan, were imprisoned for one and a half years.
 He was arrested and tortured by police.
 After his release, Pinarayi Vijayan reached the Kerala Legislative Assembly and made an impassionate speech against senior Congress leader K. Karunakaran holding up the blood-stained shirt he wore when in police custody, causing serious embarrassment to the then C. Achutha Menon government.

 Minister of Electricity and SNC-Lavalin scandal (1996–1998)

 In the 1996 assembly election, E. K. Nayanar led LDF won the election and Vijayan was appointed Minister of Electricity.

 The SNC Lavalin controversy in Kerala was a major allegation that rocked Kerala politics.
 The Comptroller and Auditor General of India report had stated that the deal Vijayan had struck as electricity minister in 1998 with Lavalin, a Canadian firm, for the repair of three generators, had cost the state exchequer a staggering Rs 375 crores.
 On 16 January 2007, Kerala High Court ordered a CBI enquiry into the SNC Lavalin case.
 There are also reports that the CAG did not report any losses to state exchequer, but that the project did not yield commensurate gains.
 Pinarayi Vijayan had been named as the 9th accused in the case by CBI.
 The CPM led Kerala Government decided not to let Vijayan be prosecuted in the case.
 Over-ruling the cabinet recommendation, the Governor allowed CBI to prosecute Vijayan.
 Though CPI(M) called Governor's move un-constitutional, then Kerala Chief Minister V.S.
 Achuthanandan said there is nothing surprising or wrong in Governor's decision.
 On 5 November 2013, the CBI special court discharged Pinarayi Vijayan and the others accused from the list of accused in the SNC-Lavalin Case.
 The court has allowed a plea made by Pinarayi Vijayan asking his name to be removed from the list of accused in the case.
 The court held that there isn't any proof of dishonest and fraudulent intentions, abuse of official position and cheating.